getstrm/pace/dbt/README.md

 ## To do

+- Return detailed validation feedback to the user.
+- Find out a way to integrate PACE into the dbt workflow without making it a manual step.
-- Make pace-dbt executable as a jar.
+- ✅ Make pace-dbt executable as a jar.
     - ✅ Write PACE view SQL to corresponding models dir, taking target ref into account.
-- Find out a way to integrate PACE into the dbt workflow without making it a manual step.
-- Return detailed validation feedback to the user.
 - ✅ BigQuery: retrieve user groups table from a DBT configuration or runtime param/environment var.
     - Can be configured through the `dbt_project.yml` file by setting `pace_user_groups_table` to the desired table id, under the model metadata.